catppuccin/vscode/README.md

 Download the VSIX from
 [the latest GitHub release](https://github.com/catppuccin/vscode/releases/latest).
-Open the Command Palette, and select "Extensions: Install from VSIX...", then open the file you just downloaded.
+Open the Command Palette and select "Extensions: Install from VSIX...", then open the file you just downloaded.

 **Using the JSON theme only**

 You can find the compiled theme JSON files (with default settings as documented below) on the [compiled branch](https://github.com/catppuccin/vscode/tree/compiled).

-This can be useful if you want to use syntax highlighters that work with VSCode themes (like Shiki and derivatives), or if your work environment only allows you to install allowlisted extensions.
+This can be useful if you want to use syntax highlighters that work with VSCode themes (like Shiki and derivatives) or if your work environment only allows you to install allowlisted extensions.

 **Nix (Home-Manager) users**

-If you want to change the theme configuration, the theme expects to have a mutable directory to write it's JSON files into.
+If you would like to change the theme configuration, the theme expects to have a mutable directory to write its JSON files into.
-This means that you will have to either
+This means that you will have to either:

-- Install this extension in a non-declarative way, so that the extension has permissions to write files.\
+- Install this extension in a non-declarative way so that the extension has permissions to write files.\
   This means fully excluding `nixpkgs.vscode-extensions.catppuccin.catppuccin-vsc` from your configuration; Just using `programs.vscode.mutableExtensionsDir = true;` will **NOT WORK**.
 - Use the `flake.nix` to build it with your VSCode configuration, using overrides.\
   This is a declarative way to compile the theme with your preferred options.
-Please see the example below for a sample configuration.
+Please refer to the example below for a sample configuration.

 <details>
 <summary>❄️ Nix Configuration</summary>